 These central west forests have incredible natural value.
-This includes 375 threatened species, such as the powerful owl and the sugar glider, and eleven significant headwaters of important rivers including the Moorabool, Werribee, Lerderderg and Maribyrnong.
+This includes 375 threatened species, such as the powerful owl and greater glider, and significant headwaters of important rivers including the Moorabool, Werribee, Lerderderg and Maribyrnong.

 VNPA and local community groups believe that many of these special places are worthy of better protection under the National Parks Act 1975.
 If implemented, VEAC’s draft recommendations would fill many significant gaps in Victoria’s conservation estate and help us meet global biodiversity targets.